r3ply/r3ply/site/content/_index.md

 ![volcano erupting a comment bubble containing an email icon](/illustrations/r3ply-landing_light@0.5x.webp)
 {% end %}

-# r3ply - Comments simple as email.
+# r3ply – Comments simple as email.

-r3ply is an [open source project](https://github.com/asimpletune/r3ply) that allows websites to receive comments via email.
+r3ply is an [open-source project](https://github.com/asimpletune/r3ply) that allows websites to receive comments via email.
 It receives emailed comments on your behalf and packages them for your site to use.

-There's no sign up – simply serve a [r3ply config](@/docs/config.md) from your domain:
+There's no sign-up – simply serve a [r3ply config](@/docs/config.md) from your domain:

 {% make_signet() %}